brandonong97/data_science_projects/README.md

 # Tensorflow experimental

 This project entails setting up and application of different functions in tensorflow & keras.
+(WIP)